Gain the skills and knowledge to successfully plan, organize, and execute a range of projects for your organization.

 In today’s business-oriented society, project-based organizations and project management have become much more than just a way of conducting business.
 New growth within these organizations has changed the shape of project management to reveal what is becoming an exciting new career path for many individuals.
 The goal of a project manager is to successfully plan, organize, and accomplish a specific project or one-time effort.
 Project managers have quickly become a necessary asset for many businesses.

 Encountering the challenges of cultural and social differences, along with an assortment of industrial focuses, the project manager must be aware of a project’s goals on a daily and, sometimes, hourly basis.
 The advanced certificate in project management teaches students how to plan, develop, and implement successful business projects from initiation to completion.
 The program consists of three core courses and one elective.
+The certificate can be completed entirely online, on campus, or through a combination of both options.

 This course addresses project management from a multidisciplinary perspective, covering the fundamental nature of and techniques for managing a broad range of projects.
 Topics cover the Project Management Life Cycle from Planning to Termination.
 It also addresses the behavioral and quantitative facets of project management, as well as the use of methods, tools and techniques for the initiation, planning, and execution of projects.
 Introduces the standard framework, processes and knowledge areas of the Project Management Institute. *Note: Bachelors degree or minimum of 5 years of work experience in a project related business environment.
 Recommended education or work experience in organizational behavior, mathematics and basic accounting. *Note: BUSI-510 may not be substituted for BUSI-710 in a graduate concentration or the advanced certificate in project management.
 Additionally, a student may not register for and receive credit for both BUSI-510 and BUSI-710, whether taken as an undergraduate or graduate student.